 Remark If (2) is performed prior to (1) above, a warning will be displayed the next time MATLAB is started.

+Delete the license.
+Delete the ET-VPF license by license manager included with CS+.

 Uninstall the ET-VPF category in Simulink Library Browser window as below step: